londomloto/bigtree/README.md

             });
         },
         /**
-         * Trigger when element is removed,
+         * Triggered when element is removed,
          * plugin kept exists for data, only element that removed */
         onSuspend: function() {

-        }
+        },

+        // and so on...
     };
     return Plugin;
 }());